praveen1842h/Praveen-R/README.md

 guess = int(input("Guess a number (1-10): "))

 if guess == number:
     print("Correct!
-You guessed it right 🎉")
+You guessed it right")
 else:
     print("Wrong!
 The number was", number)